hkniberg/ainutshell/manuscript/010-computers-have-gotten-smarter.md

 ![](resources/010-calculator-brain.png)

 Ever since computers were invented they’ve really just been glorified calculators.
-Machines that execute the exact instructions given to them by a programmer.&#x20;
+Machines that execute the exact instructions given to them by a programmer.

 But something incredible is happening, something I never expected would happen in my lifetime.
 Computers have started gaining the ability to learn & think & communicate, in a similar way to us!
 They can do creative, intellectual work that previously only humans could do.